odoo/documentation/inventory/routes/concepts/inter_warehouse.rst

    :align: center

 .. tip::

-	please note that the **Short Name** is very important as it will appear on your transfer orders and other warehouse documents.
+   Please note that the **Short Name** is very important as it will appear on your transfer orders and other warehouse documents.
 It might be smart to use an understandable one (e.g.: WH/[first letters of location]).

 If you go back to your dashboard, new operations will automatically have been generated for your new warehouse.